UloE-G/Athletes-Corner/README.md

   2. In Heroku go back to settings and reveal config vars then add your Stripe public and secret key.

-  3. Create a webhook and select all events.
+  3. Create a webhook endpoint and select all events.

   4. Then add your heroku URL to the endpoint URL with the addition of /checkout/wh/ (e.g. https://xxxx.com/checkout/wh/)

-  5. Go back to Heroku and add the stripe webhook secret key to the config vars.
+  5. Go back to Heroku and add the stripe webhook endpoint secret key, public key, and secret key to the config vars.

 **Amazon Web Services**